 Medium | Installation of mirrored panels and colored lights |

-Since the success of this work, Kusama continued to make over twenty more distinct “Infinity Rooms”, all differing in size, medium, and extent of audience engagement.
+Since the success of this work, Kusama continued to make over 20 additional “Infinity Rooms”, all differing in size, medium, and levels of audience engagement.

-The artist then has a network of tiny colored lights projected in different directions over the otherwise completely dark room.
+The artist then had a network of tiny colored lights projected in different directions over the otherwise completely dark room.

-As a result, the entire space becomes an infinity of lights, refracting on all the mirrored surfaces and multiplying into infinity.
-The visual effect of the work is so strong that the viewer feels immersed in an endless space as if standing among the stars.
-Furthermore, the viewer’s experience is made even more surreal by seeing their reflection mirrored and scattered all around the room.
+As a result, the entire space became an infinity of lights, refracting on all the mirrored surfaces and multiplying into infinity.
+The visual effect of the installation is so strong that the viewer feels immersed in an endless space, as if standing among the stars.
+Furthermore, the viewer’s experience is made even more surreal as one can also see their reflection scattered all around the room.

 Installation Art (2011) by Claire Bishop

-Installation art by Claire Bishop is one of the most comprehensive publications on contemporary Installation art to date.
+Installation art by Claire Bishop is one of the most comprehensive publications on Contemporary installation art to date.
 In this book, Bishop provides both a history of the genre and a critical examination of the genre from 1950 until 2011.
-The book utilizes and unpacks the most exciting case studies that Installation art in this period has to offer.
-This beautifully illustrated book will unpack acclaimed installation artworks, whilst also introducing the reader to various emerging artists on the rise.
+The book utilizes and unpacks the most exciting case studies that installation art in this period has to offer.
+This beautifully illustrated book will unpack acclaimed installation artworks, whilst also introducing the reader to various emerging artists.

 Unexpected Art: Serendipitous Installations, Site-Specific Works, and Surprising Interventions (2015) by Jenny Moussa Spring

-This book is a fabulous publication full of wonder and curiosities, from icing Graffiti to man-made clouds.
-Consisting of a collection of over 50 innovative installation artists, the book is sure to amaze and inspire.
-The works featured in this book are focused on unique site-site-specific installations and works that are full of experimentation and ingenuity.
+This book is a fabulous publication full of wonder and curiosities, from icing graffiti to man-made clouds.
+This collection of over 50 innovative installation artists is sure to amaze and inspire any fan of installation art.
+The works featured in this book focus on unique site-specific installations that are full of experimentation and ingenuity.
 The book, with its unusual design of different colored pages, will also make a stunning gift for any art lover.

 Installation art is a very unique genre of art that prioritizes the spatial experience of the viewer.
-Artists all over the world continue to push the boundaries of what can be achieved through Installation art, making it one of the most exciting and dynamic art genres of our time.
-One of the newest developments in Installation art is the incorporation of virtual reality and artists are only beginning to understand this new and rapidly developing digital toolbox full of new possibilities for immersion.
+Artists all over the world continue to push the boundaries of what can be achieved through installation, making it one of the most exciting and dynamic art forms of our time.
+One of the latest developments in installation art is the incorporation of virtual and augmented reality, which many have embraced to create unforgettable works of art!

 Take a look at our art installations webstory here!